asottile/pyupgrade/README.md

 Availability:
 - File imports `from __future__ import annotations`
-    - Unless `--keep-runtime-typing` is passed on the commandline.
+    - unless `--keep-runtime-typing` is passed on the commandline.
-- `--py310-plus` is passed on the commandline.
+- or `--py310-plus` is passed on the commandline.

 ```diff
 -def f() -> Optional[str]: